Jerry Brown: Third term

 Brown announced his candidacy for governor on March 2, 2010.
 First indicating his interest in early 2008, Brown formed an exploratory committee in order to seek a third term as governor in 2010, following the expiration of Governor Arnold Schwarzenegger's term.

 Brown's Republican opponent in the election was former eBay president Meg Whitman.
 Brown was endorsed by the Los Angeles Times, The Sacramento Bee, the San Francisco Chronicle, the San Jose Mercury News, and the Service Employees International Union.

 Both Whitman and Brown were criticized for negative campaigning during the election.
 During their final debate at the 2010 Women's Conference a week before the election, moderator Matt Lauer asked both candidates to pull attack ads for the rest of the election, which elicited loud cheers from the audience.
 Brown agreed and picked one ad each of his and Whitman's that he thought, if Whitman would agree, should be the only ones run, but Whitman, who had been loudly cheered earlier as the prospective first woman governor of the state, was booed when she stated that she would keep "the ads that talk about where Gov. Brown stands on the issues".

 The Los Angeles Times reported that nearly $250 million was spent on the Governor's race.
 At least two spending records were broken during the campaign.
-Whitman broke personal spending records by spending $140 million of her own money on the campaign, and independent expenditures exceeded $31.7 million, with almost $25 million of that spent in support of Brown.
+Whitman broke self-financing records by spending $140 million on the campaign from her personal finances, and independent expenditures exceeded $31.7 million, with almost $25 million of that spent in support of Brown.
 Despite being significantly outspent by Whitman, Brown won the gubernatorial race 53.8% to Whitman's 40.9%.